greenferries/greenferries/README.md

 ![GreenFerries](https://i.imgur.com/7RVgLVD.jpg)

 The code for the main public-facing static website.
-Built with [Eleventy - Static Site Generator](https://www.11ty.dev/docs/).
-[TailwindCSS](https://tailwindcss.com/)
+Built with [Eleventy - Static Site Generator](https://www.11ty.dev/docs/) + [TailwindCSS](https://tailwindcss.com/)

-To run the server locally, simply run `yarn start` from `/www`
+To run the server locally, simply run `npm i && npm run dev` from `/www`

-To deploy, simply push the main monorepository master branch, Netlify is configured to deploy the `www` directory automatically
+To deploy, simply push the main monorepository master branch, Netlify is configured to build and deploy the 11ty website from the `www` subdirectory automatically.

 ## `/greenferries` Python library to fetch and process the data